Advanced Technology Lenses

 Intraocular Lens Procedures

 Intraocular lenses can be implanted during cataract surgery or refractive lens exchange.

-Cataract surgery is performed when the patient’s natural lens has become clouded causing a reduction in vision that interferes with one’s Activities of Daily Living, including problems driving, seeing street signs, seeing word and numbers on the TV, following the golf ball, experiencing glare or halos with night driving, and reading.
-During cataract surgery, the cloudy vision impairing cataract is removed and replaced with a clear intraocular lens thereby restoring the clear visual pathway.
-The new intraocular lens implant can help to correct refractive errors such as near sightedness (myopia), far sightedness (hyperopia), astigmatism (irregular corneal shape) and presbyopia, the loss of reading vision that occurs with age.
+Cataract surgery is performed when the patient’s natural lens has become clouded, causing a reduction in vision that interferes with one’s Activities of Daily Living, including problems driving, seeing street signs, seeing words and numbers on the TV, following the golf ball, experiencing glare or halos with night driving, and reading.
+During cataract surgery, the cloudy vision-impairing cataract is removed and replaced with a clear intraocular lens, thereby restoring the clear visual pathway.
+The new intraocular lens implant can help to correct refractive errors such as nearsightedness (myopia), farsightedness (hyperopia), astigmatism (irregular corneal shape), and presbyopia, loss of reading vision that occurs with age.

 High Technology Intraocular Lens Implants